PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.4.md

 - Tick Info: details about a particular tick.

-liquidityGross - total liquidity in a tick. liquidityNet - the liquidity added or removed from that tick. initialized - whether the tick is activated or not.
+liquidityGross - total liquidity in a tick. liquidityNet - the liquidity added or removed from that tick.
+When liquidity is added to the lowerTick, it adds a liquidityNet that is positive, otherwise it removes a liquidityNet that is negative at the upperTick.
+It is the amount of tokens between a price range as the price changess. initialized - whether the tick is activated or not.
 It is based on whether the liquidityGross is 0

 ```solidity